Sairyss/domain-driven-hexagon/README.md

 To solve this and get the most out of your tests, prefer _`Black Box`_ testing (also called [Behavioral Testing](https://www.codekul.com/blog/what-is-behavioral-testing/)).
 This means that tests should focus on testing user-facing behavior users care about (your code's public API, for example `createUser()` method in `Application Service`), not the implementation details of individual units it has inside.
 This avoids coupling, protects tests from changes that may happen while refactoring, makes tests easier to understand and maintain thus saving time.

+> Tests that are independent of implementation details are easier to maintain since they don't need to be changed each time you make a change to the implementation.

 Try to avoid _White Box_ testing when possible.
 Though, there are cases when _White Box_ testing may be needed, for example:

 - High complexity in implementation details that are hard to cover using _Black Box_ testing.